BFA, Theatre and Anthropology, New York University

 Sebastián Calderón Bentin is an artist-scholar and Assistant Professor in the Department of Drama at NYU Tisch School of the Arts.

-His research interests include performance theory, mass media, theories of the baroque and Latin American cultural studies.
 His writings have appeared in TDR:The Drama Review, Identities: Global Studies in Culture and Power, Istmo: Revista virtual de estudios literarios y culturales centroamericanos and the anthology Neoliberalism and Global Theaters: Performance Permutations, edited by Lara Nielsen and Patricia Ybarra (Palgrave Macmillan, 2012).
 His current book project, Baroque States: Theatricality and Television in Contemporary Latin America, explores the historical relationship between baroque performance and contemporary mass media in Latin American politics.
 As a performer he has collaborated with Every House Has a Door, Witness Relocation, Anna Deavere Smith, John Jesurun, Ann Carlson, Faye Driscoll, Tim Etchells and Matthew Goulish’s Institute of Failure, and the International Contemporary Ensemble, among others.
 He is currently developing a stage adaptation of Luis Buñuel’s 1962 film The Exterminating Angel.